-PLANET NOWRA is a partnership between Bundanon Trust and Theatre Kantanka's artistic director Carlos Gomez with guest artists Alison Clouston + Boyd, Katia Molino, Kym Vercoe and Sean Bacon.
-The core team of artists are working with local makers to create a new multi-disciplinary celebratory work.
+PLANET NOWRA is a partnership between Bundanon Trust and Theatre Kantanka's artistic director Carlos Gomez with guest artists Alison Clouston& Boyd, Katia Molino, Kym Vercoe and Sean Bacon.
+The core team of artists are working with local artists, makers and children to create a new multi-disciplinary celebratory work.
 PLANET NOWRA will take place in the Manse Gardens, Nowra on December 8 & 9, 2017.

 we lives our lives young black and deadly!

 Hyperreal Tales is fertile ground to develop self identity, confidence and insight into our own uniqueness- Melinda Tebb, Health Worker